Statement of Purpose

 During our prayer time in worship each Sunday, joys and concerns in our Pullen extended family are shared.
 Persons wishing for illnesses, deaths or major celebrations to be voiced in worship should contact one of the ministers prior to Sunday morning to request that they be included.
 You can also call the church office during the week to ask that concerns be added to the white board in the office, which alerts church members and staff of needs in our community.

 Ministry to Home-Based Members

-A senior-care group extends the ministry of Pullen to those members unable to attend church services regularly, contacting them through periodic visits or by phone.
+A Pastoral Care Group of Pullen members extends our ministry to those members unable to attend church services regularly, contacting them through periodic visits or by phone.
 Church office volunteers send bulletins and sermons to home-based members.